krish-srivastava/DateIdeas/README.md

 A pretty no-nonsense decision making tool which takes in multiple parameters to determine where we should be eating next!

 Features
-- Produce date suggestions as per budget restrictions.
+- Produces date idea suggestions pulled from an excel spreadsheet of manually inputted date ideas.